lsonnguyen/wxcc-rt-routeinfo/README.md

 * Configure the project application.yaml with the Client ID, Secret, and Redirect URL
 * Follow Gradle documentation to build, run, and deploy the service

+IMPORTANT: The service URL must be SSL-enabled (HTTPS) to be accepted for event notification webhook URL.

 ### API Endpoints and Stats Details
 #### Queue Stats
 * Endpoint: /stats/queue/{name}